ashishpatil7507/ToDo-List-Website/README.md

 ![App Screenshot](photo/Todo.png) <!-- You can replace this with a screenshot of your app -->

-Welcome to the ToDo List Website App repository!<br> 📝 This app allows you to manage your tasks effectively using a simple and intuitive interface.
+Welcome to the ToDo List Website App repository!<br><hr> 📝 This app allows you to manage your tasks effectively using a simple and intuitive interface.

 ## Features